-The duties of the Board of Directors include establishing and monitoring the company's overall goals and strategies, ensuring effective systems for the monitoring and control of the business and associated risks, identifying the impact of sustainability issues on the company's risks and business opportunities, adopting quidelines on the company's conduct in society in order to secure its ability to create long-term value, and ensuring that the company's provision of information is characterised by transparency and is accurate, relevant and reliable.
-The Board is also responsible for decisions regarding acquisitions and divestments of businesses, major investments, repurchases of own shares, and for the appointment and remuneration of positions in the Group's corporate management.
+The duties of the Board of Directors include establishing and monitoring the company's overall goals and strategies, ensuring effective systems for the monitoring and control of the business and associated risks, identifying the impact of sustainability issues on the company's risks and business opportunities, adopting guidelines on the company's conduct in society in order to secure its ability to create long-term value, and ensuring that the company's provision of information is characterised by transparency and is accurate, relevant and reliable.
+The Board is also responsible for decisions regarding acquisitions and divestments of businesses, major investments, repurchases of own shares, and for the appointment and remuneration of positions in the Group's Corporate Management.

-Each year, the Board adopts written rules of procedure that regulate the work of the Board and its internal distribution of responsibility, including its committees and the distribution of responsibilities with internal business area boards, the procedure for resolutions within the Board, the agendas of Board meetings and the duties of the

-Chair as well as instructions for financial reporting.
-The Board has also issued instructions to the CEO, which grant the authority to make decisions regarding investments, corporate acquisitions and sales as well as financing issues.
-The Board has also adopted a number of policies for the Group's operations, including a financial policy, privacy policy and code of conduct.
+Each year, the Board adopts written rules of procedure that regulate the work of the Board and its internal distribution of responsibility, including its committees and the distribution of responsibilities with internal business area boards, the procedure for resolutions within the Board, the agendas of Board meetings and the duties of the Chair as well as instructions for financial and sustainability reporting.
+The Board also issues instructions to the CEO, which grant the authority to make decisions regarding investments, corporate acquisitions and sales as well as financing issues.
+The Board has also adopted a number of policies for the Group's operations, including a code of conduct, financial policy and privacy policy.